John A. Chapman: Operation Enduring Freedom

 On March 4, 2002, Chapman and members of the United States Navy SEAL Team Six took part in Operation Anaconda.
-A Boeing CH-47 Chinook came under enemy fire, causing Navy SEAL Neil C. Roberts to fall.
+A Boeing MH-47E Chinook came under enemy fire, causing Navy SEAL Neil C. Roberts to fall.
 The helicopter landed 4.5 mi away from where Roberts was killed.
 Once on the ground, Chapman called for air support protection until another helicopter could pick them up.
 He and the team volunteered to rescue Roberts from the enemy stronghold.

 Upon returning to recover Roberts, the team came under fire from three directions.
 Chapman charged forward, killing two enemy soldiers and advancing towards a defensive fighting in Bunker 1 from minimal personal cover, and he received multiple wounds.
 His engagement and destruction of the first enemy position and advancement to the second enabled his team to move to cover and break enemy contact.
 He is credited with saving the lives of the entire SEAL Team Six team.

 Once Bunker 1 was clear, Chapman was hit and went down.
 His SEAL team leader, Britt Slabinski, failing to check Chapman for signs of life, ordered his SEAL teammates to retreat down the mountain, leaving Chapman alone.
 Despite being mortally wounded, Chapman came to and engaged enemy combatants at Bunker 2 for an hour and twenty minutes.
 He sustained gunshot wounds, shrapnel wounds, cuts and bruises from hand-to-hand combat, and concussive injuries from the American bombs called to his position by Slabinski.
 With the morning in full light, Chapman heard another incoming Chinook.
 It was the Quick Reaction Force (QRF) called in by Slabinski.
 Chapman knew it would suffer the same fate as the first two helos, which would likely result in many American deaths, if not all aboard.
 Knowing that the enemy wanted his position, he made the decision to leave cover in order to protect the QRF with suppressive fire.
 As he lay prone, firing at an entrenched machine gun position, an enemy fighter fired the round that ultimately killed him.
 Though five men from the QRF were killed, Chapman's actions allowed those on the helo time to defend their location and saved lives.